 - those, who labour with great diligence and accuracy, in a few experiments; and then venture to deduce theories and build up systems, strangely wresting every thing else to these experiments. … the opinions produced by these are more deformed and monstrous than those of the sophistical kind.

-There is no evidence of the neo-Kantian rationalism–empiricism distinction here!
+There is no evidence of the post-Kantian rationalism–empiricism distinction here!

 Kirsten Walsh writes…

 Recently I read Alan Shapiro’s paper, ‘Newton’s “Experimental Philosophy”’, in which he argues that

 - the apparent continuity between Newton’s usage [of the term ‘experimental philosophy’] and that of the early Royal Society is, however, largely an illusion.